treeform/vmath/README.md

 ## **proc** `/`

-/ all elements of a rect
+/ all elements of a Rect.

 ```nim
 proc `/`(r: Rect; v: float): Rect